-The assessments levied to pay debt service on the Bonds, together with interest thereon, are payable annually (the "Annual Installments") established by the Assessment Ordinance and the Service and Assessment Plan to correspond, as nearly as practicable, to the debt service requirements for the Bonds, if any.
-Annual Installments are to be imposed by the City and collected by the DCTAC on all the real property within the PID (excepting those for which the special assessment lien has been prepaid) except for non-benefited property and public property.
+The assessments levied to pay debt service on the Bonds, together with interest thereon, are payable annually, established by the Assessment Ordinance and the Service and Assessment Plan to correspond, as nearly as practicable, to the debt service requirements for the Bonds, if any.
+Annual assessments are to be imposed and collected by the CCTAC on all the real property within the PID (excepting those for which the special assessment lien has been prepaid) except for non-benefited property and public property.
 The annual revenue requirement, generally, is equal to: (i) annual debt service and administrative expenses, less (ii) other amounts available for the payment of such debt service and expense.
-Annual Installments, unless prepaid, will be billed on or about October 1 of each year and shall be delinquent if not paid prior to February 1 of the following year.
+Annual assessments, unless prepaid, will be billed on or about October 1 of each year and shall be delinquent if not paid prior to February 1 of the following year.
 The assessments may be enforced by the City in the same manner that an ad valorem tax lien against real property is enforced.
-Delinquent Annual Installments of the assessments incur interest, penalties, and attorney's fees in the same manner as delinquent ad valorem taxes.
-The City may bring foreclosure proceedings for any delinquent Annual Installment amounts.
+Delinquent annual installments of the assessments incur interest, penalties, and attorney's fees in the same manner as delinquent ad valorem taxes.
+The City may bring foreclosure proceedings for any delinquent annual installment amounts.